openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 --- abstract

 This document specifies a Pre-Shared Key (PSK) authentication method for the Ephemeral Diffie-Hellman Over COSE (EDHOC) key exchange protocol.
-The PSK method enhances computational efficiency while providing mutual authentication, ephemeral key exchange, identity protection, and a degree of quantum resistance.
+The PSK method enhances computational efficiency while providing mutual authentication, ephemeral key exchange, identity protection, and quantum resistance.
 It is particularly suited for systems where nodes share a PSK provided out-of-band (external PSK) and enables efficient session resumption with less computational overhead when the PSK is provided from a previous EDHOC session (resumption PSK).
 This document details the PSK method flow, key derivation changes, message formatting, processing, and security considerations.

 --- middle